-This content overview helps you nagivate through the toolkit.
+This content overview helps you navigate through the toolkit.

 Step 1: Identify main effects of mitigation action

-The scope of the mitigation action as well as its effects are identified.
-Concluding key indicators to track GHG emissions and effects on transport activities are derived.
+First, the scope of the mitigation action as well as its effects are identified.
+Consequently, practitioners derive key indicators to track GHG emissions and effects on transport activities.

 Step 2: Assess data availability/gaps

-Checking for institutionalised data (e.g. statistics), other available data sources (e.g. research, development aid projects) and determining the data to be collected.
+Then, practitioners check for institutionalised data (e.g. statistics), other available data sources (e.g. research, development aid projects) and determine the data to be collected.

 Step 3: Define boundaries for analysis

-This module provides project managers with the relevant knowledge and methodologies to develop baseline scenarios and equips practitioners with models to calculate GHG emissions and approaches to develop a data collection plan.
+In the second phase, scenarios are developed, models to calculate GHG emissions are identified and approaches to develop a data collection plan are elaborated.